Old Dog Diarrhea at Night (Why It Happens)

 While some cases are mild, ongoing diarrhea should never be dismissed in senior dogs.
 Providing hydration, offering a bland diet, and adjusting feeding routines may help at home, but veterinary guidance is often needed to prevent complications.

-With prompt care and the right management, your old dog can return to more comfortable nights and better digestive health.
+With immediate care and the right management, your old dog can return to more comfortable nights and better digestive health.